Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Problem formulation

-It is important to determine the asymptotic behavior (i.e., as $t\to \infty$) of the real-life system in which the simplifying assumption of applying an ideal control policy referred to in Section~\ref{optimal_h} is dropped.
+It is important to determine the asymptotic behavior (i.e., as $t\to \infty$) of the practical system in which the simplifying assumption of applying an ideal control policy referred to in Assumption~\ref{assumption_ideal_control_policy} is dropped.